patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-testing.md

    - There are many tools you can use to validate your HTML, such as [W3C’s markup validation service](https://validator.w3.org/).

 2. **Use an accessibility audit tool to check for violations.** If you are using PatternFly in your project, we recommend using [aXe: The Accessibility Engine](//www.deque.com/axe/) to check for accessibility violations locally.
 To make it even easier for you, we've created the [patternfly-a11y script](https://github.com/patternfly/patternfly-a11y) which reports any axe accessibility violations from a set of pages.
-A configuration file can be set to customize to specific needs like authentication, waiting for any specific items to finish loading (like a loading spinner), etc. When used as a report, it will give an output similar to the [following](http://a11y-os.surge.sh/).
+A configuration file can be set to customize to specific needs like authentication, waiting for any specific items to finish loading (like a loading spinner), etc. When used as a report, it will give an output [similar to this example](http://a11y-os.surge.sh/).
 The UI should be built first in the CI workflow and then a job created to run the a11y script against that build.
 The a11y script assumes that there is a webserver running somewhere that is serving up the pages, i.e. in localhost:8000, that it can reach.
 If you want to test a step before deployment, you could follow the path of integrating axe with cypress.
 If you are contributing to PatternFly, refer to our [README.md](//github.com/patternfly/patternfly/blob/master/README.md#testing-for-accessibility) on how to run this tool.

 3. **Test keyboard accessibility, and check that these requirements are met:**